HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 When a web developer fails to associate a `<label>` element with an input, they are missing out on a number of key features that they would otherwise get for free.
 For example, when a `<label>` is properly associated with an `<input>` field, tapping or clicking on the `<label>` automatically puts focus in the `<input>` field.
 This is not only a major usability win—it is also expected behavior on the web.

-The `<label>` element was introduced with HTML 4 in 1999.
-Despite being available in all modern browsers for the past 20+ years, only 27% of all `<input>` elements get their accessible name from a programmatically associated label and 32% of these inputs have no [accessible name](#labelling-and-describing-elements-with-aria).

-Most importantly, without proper accessible names, screen readers and voice to text users may not be able to target or identify the purpose of a form field. `<label>` elements associated with an input are the most robust and expected way to do this.

-This is not only important when the end user is filling in the form for the first time—it is equally important if form validation finds an error with a specific field that the user must correct before they can submit the form.
-For example, if a user forgot to provide the expiration date for their credit card, they cannot complete their purchase.
-And they cannot complete their purchase if they cannot find the errant field with the missing value and understand both the purpose of the input and the steps needed to fix the error.

  {{ figure_markup(
   image="form-input-name-sources.png",
   caption="Where inputs get their accessible names from.",